Skip to content

 Is Flint's water safe now?

-According to EGLE, Flint has met state and federal standards for lead for multiple consecutive years and has replaced roughly 98 percent of its residential lead service lines.
-EGLE continues working with the city to replace remaining lines.
+Yes - the situation today is very different from the crisis you remember.
+According to EGLE, Flint has met state and federal lead standards for multiple consecutive years and has replaced roughly 98 percent of its residential lead service lines (the pipes connecting homes to the main).
+EGLE is still working with the city on the remaining few, but the water meeting standards is the headline.

 Why does Michigan have so many PFAS sites?

-According to EGLE, Michigan has more confirmed PFAS sites than almost any other state largely because it tests more aggressively, not necessarily because it is more polluted.
-Hotspots include areas near former tanneries, military bases, and plating facilities.
+It's easy to read the high count as alarming, but it largely reflects how hard the state looks.
+According to EGLE, Michigan has more confirmed PFAS sites - spots with these long-lasting synthetic chemicals - than almost any other state mainly because it tests more aggressively, not necessarily because it's more polluted.
+The hotspots tend to cluster near former tanneries, military bases, and plating facilities, so location matters more than the statewide total.

 Should Michigan residents filter their water?